moneyprotocol/engineering/docs/sdk/lib-base.minimum_collateral_ratio.md

 ## MINIMUM\_COLLATERAL\_RATIO variable

-Collateral ratio below which a Trove can be liquidated in normal mode.
+Collateral ratio below which a Vault can be liquidated in normal mode.

 <b>Signature:</b>